Criteria for receiving extended time and/or separate settings accommodations:

 - You have been granted extended time and/or separate environment as a reasonable accommodation by the JLC Assistant Director, Special Services

-- Fill out the Extended Time Test Request for each and every test or quiz that you opt to take in the Learning Center with extended time.
+- Fill out the Extended Time/Separate Setting Request for each and every test or quiz that you opt to take in the Student Success Center.

-- Please submit this document at least three days prior to the test date.
-Failure to do so will result in test delays or your having to take the test along with the rest of the class.
-To coordinate communications with the professors, it is imperative that you submit this document 72 hours prior to the exam.
+- Submit this document at least ONE WEEK prior to the test date.
+Failure to do so could result in test delays, or the Success Center not having your exam when you arrive to take the test.
+To coordinate communication with your professors, it is imperative that you submit this document ONE WEEK prior to the administration of your exam.

-- Most extended time tests are taken at the same time as the rest of the class, but if, for example, your professor tells you that he/she is giving a test during the first half of the class and then giving a lecture afterwards, then you indicate on the form that you want to take the test prior to the class so it doesn't conflict with the lecture.
+Most extended time/separate setting exams are taken at the same time as the rest of the class, but if, for example, your professor tells you that he/she is giving a test during the first half of the class and lecturing afterwards, you may need to begin your exam earlier than class so it doesn't conflict with the lecture.
 We never want a student to miss a class lecture because she/he is taking an exam in the JLC.

 - There is no guarantee that you will be allowed to take the exam in the Learning Center if you are late.

-- On the day of the exam, please come to the JLC, and see Beverly Boehmke.
-Beverly will administer the test under a proctor’s supervision.
+- On the day of the exam, come to the JLC.
+Our staff will administer the test under a proctor’s supervision.
 Once you complete the test, your test will be scanned and returned to your professor.

 Testing Accommodations Forms